kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 ## Your Turn
 * Synthesize the example application.
 Report on the resource utilization and cycle counts.
-* We also have a MemFold controller, which operates the same way as fold but work with memories.
-In this part of the exercise, we would like to reimplement Lab2Part1SimpleMemReduce using MemFold.
+* We also have a MemFold controller, which looks very similar to fold but operates on memories.
+In this part of the exercise, your task is to reimplement Lab2Part1SimpleMemReduce using MemFold.
 You can put your implementation under Lab2Part2SimpleMemFold.

 Make sure that you intialize your SRAM before passing it to the MemFold controller.
-Like Fold, MemFold assumes that you have intialized your MemFold SRAM.
+Like Fold, MemFold assumes that you have intialized your MemFold SRAM beforehand.

 ## FSM
-Spatial also supports Finite State Machine by providing an FSM controller.
+Spatial also supports using Finite State Machine by instantiating an FSM controller.
 It has the following syntax:
 ```scala
 FSM[Int]{// constraints on the state} { state =>
   // Body of the state machine
 }{ // rules for updating the state }
 ```

-For example, you can write the following example using an FSM controller:
-Example: Fill an SRAM of size 32 using the following rules:
+For example, if you want to fill an SRAM of size 32 using the following rules:
 * If index of the SRAM is greater than or equal to 16:
   * If index == 16, set the element at index - 16 to 17.
   * If index == 17, set the element at index - 16 to reg.value.